vibbits/gentle-hands-on-python/src/08_Files.md

 The outside world is a dangerous and scary place.
 Here, in your Python programming environment you are relatively safe.
 But out there lie horrific things like missing files, URLs that point to nowhere and even...
 INVALID DATA!!!
-Luckily Python gives us some mechanisms to help us deal with this frightening environment and return to our comfortable Python interpreter.
+Luckily Python gives us some mechanisms to help us deal with this frightening environment.

 There are, in general, 3 steps to dealing with the outside world: